hoangnb24/office-claw/PLAN.md

   - Performs actual “agentic work” (tools, reasoning, outputs)
   - Returns structured results that become in-world artifacts/events

+### 2.1 OpenClaw integration mode (how our server “messages” agents)

+OpenClaw already has multi-agent + channel routing (Discord/WhatsApp/etc).
+For OfficeClaw v0, **we do not use Discord as the transport**.

+Instead, the **World Server talks to the OpenClaw Gateway as an internal API**, and we *simulate* “channels” by choosing stable OpenClaw session keys per project.

+**Recommended v0 transport**
+- Use OpenClaw Gateway’s **OpenAI-compatible** `POST /v1/chat/completions` endpoint (SSE streaming supported).
+- Target which OpenClaw agent runs via `x-openclaw-agent-id`.
+- Keep agent memory per project by always setting `x-openclaw-session-key`.

+**Session key scheme (project = “channel”)**
+- Per agent, per project:
+  - `agent:${agent_id}:officeclaw:channel:${project_id}`
+- This matches OpenClaw’s group/channel session key format and keeps sessions isolated.

+**Agent-to-agent collaboration**
+- Allow session tools (`sessions_send`, `sessions_history`, etc.) for agents that need to consult each other.
+- When BD needs Research input, BD calls `sessions_send` to the Research agent’s session key for the same project.

+**Why this matches our director model**
+- The Director remains authoritative for tasks + artifacts.
+- OpenClaw is “just” the worker runtime that produces structured outputs.
+- Streaming tokens can be forwarded to clients as `agent_stream` to visualize “thinking” (optional v0 polish).

 ### Key principle
 - **Server = “director”**
 - **Client = “renderer + input + interpolation”**